New Zealand Uncovered

 Itinerary / more information

-Day 5 - On this day at leisure you could choose to take an ancient forest zipline adventure with Canopy Tours, a guided tour through the long galleries and lofty chambers of the world-famous Waitomo Glowworm Grotto or explore Rotorua and its lakes in an amphibious WWII-era Duck.
+Day 5 - Today choose from a range of Optional sightseeing experiences.
+You could take a fascinating guided tour through the long galleries and lofty chambers of the world-famous Waitomo Glow worm Caves.
+Or explore Rotorua and its three lakes in an amphibious WWII era Duck.
+Your Travel Director will assist you in booking all your chosen optional experiences.

-Day 6 - Say haere ra (goodbye) to Rotorua this morning and journey through pine forests and farmland to the turquoise torrent of rapids known as Huka Falls.
-The road ahead unfolds into panoramic views of Lake Taupo, New Zealand's largest lake.
-The stunningly blue fresh water of the lake is home to some of the best trout fishing in the world.
-Continue south over the volcanic Central Plateau and along the Kapiti Coast to New Zealand's capital city, Wellington.
-Here you'll have the evening free to do as you wish.
+Day 6 - Say Haere Ra (goodbye) to Rotorua this morning and journey out through pine forests and farmland to a little hidden spot, the turquoise torrent of rapids known as Huka Falls.
+The road ahead unfolds in a broad panorama of Lake Taupo, New Zealand's largest lake.
+The stunningly blue fresh water of Lake Taupo is home to some of the best Trout fishing in the world.
+You will then journey south over the Central Plateau, New Zealand's main volcanic area, and along the Kapiti Coast to New Zealand's capital city, Wellington.
+Tonight, you are free to dine as you wish.

-Day 12 - A scenic drive through the Fiordland National Park takes us past native rainforests, beech forests, alluvial flats and meadows.
-Stop at Mirror Lakes where the reflection of the surrounding mountain scenery shimmers in the water.
-Then continue through Homer Tunnel, man's attempt to tame the sheer rocky ranges, still left rough-hewn around the edges.
-As you emerge out the other side, you are presented with one of the world's most dramatic alpine drives, down through the Cleddau Valley.
-Stop at the Chasm, where the roaring Cleddau River has carved its way through solid rock, then cruise along the tranquil waters of the Milford Sound.
-See the Bowen and Stirling Falls plummet from glacial hanging valleys sharply into the sea, and the sheer pinnacle of Mitre Peak, rising from the deep waters of the fiord.
-Leaving the spectacular scenes of Milford Sound behind, you'll travel to Queenstown and embark on an orientation tour skirting the shores of Lake Wakatipu.
+Day 12 - Today is one of those days where you will want to have your camera battery charged, and ready to go!
+After leaving Te Anau, you will journey through the Fiordland National Park and out to Milford Sound on one of the most scenic roads you could hope for.
+Travel through native rainforests, beech forests, alluvial flats and meadows.
+You will stop at Mirror Lakes where, as the name suggests, you can see the stunning mountain scenery perfectly reflected in the waters of the lakes.
+Then on to the Homer Tunnel, man's attempt to master the sheer rocky ranges, still left rough-hewn around the edges.
+As you emerge out the other side of the tunnel, you are presented with one of the world's most dramatic alpine drives, down through the Cleddau Valley.
+You will have a stop at the Chasm, where the roaring Cleddau River has carved its way through solid rock, and then it's on to Milford Sound, where you will cruise the waters of this natural wonder.
+Your cruise meanders down the sound, taking in the Bowen and Stirling Falls as they plummet from glacial hanging valleys sharply into the sea, and the sheer pinnacle of Mitre Peak, rising from the deep waters of the fiord.
+From the spectacular scenes of Milford Sound, you will travel on to the beautiful sights of Queenstown.
+An orientation tour skirting around the shores of Lake Wakatipu, takes you into the city centre.

-Day 13 - Discover why Queenstown is deserving of its reputation as New Zealand's adventure capital on this day at leisure.
-On an Optional Experience you could ride the Shotover Jet, take a gondola to Bob's Peak for amazing views or tour through Skippers Canyon in a minibus.
-After a busy day, enjoy a peaceful evening cruise across Lake Wakatipu aboard the TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue Regional Dinner at the Colonel's Homestead.
-An entertaining after-dinner farm show provides a glimpse into high-country farm life.
-On the cruise back to Queenstown, join in a chorus or dance across the polished wooden floors of the Earnslaw.
+Day 13 - Explore Queenstown your way, choose from a range of optional sightseeing experiences.
+You could choose to ride the Shotover Jet, take a gondola to Bob's Peak.
+Perhaps take a minibus tour through spectacular Skippers Canyon or immerse yourself among the boutique vineyards and spectacular scenery of Central Otago on a Boutique Wine tour.
+After a day of activity, enjoy a peaceful evening cruise across Lake Wakatipu aboard the TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue highlight dinner at the Colonel's Homestead.
+Then enjoy an entertaining after-dinner farm show providing a glimpse into high-country farm life.
+On the cruise back to Queenstown, join a sing-along or a dance across the polished wooden floors of the Earnslaw.

-Day 14 - Leave the alpine wonderland of Queenstown behind and begin the passage through Central Otago and out to Westland.
-Visit the faithfully restored gold-mining settlement of Arrowtown with its tree-lined avenues and 19th-century wooden buildings, reminiscent of a historic movie set.
-Journey to Cromwell on the sparkling shores of Lake Dunstan and stop at a local orchard for a taste of some of the town's juicy stone fruit.
-It's a day of gorgeous lakes as you travel further into Central Otago and view the vivid blue waters of Lakes Hawea and Wanaka, whose shoreline is charmingly lined with poplars and willows.
-Following an ancient greenstone trail, cross Haast Pass, exchanging the alpine scenery of the Southern Lakes for the rainforests of the wild West Coast.
-View the sheer drop of Thunder Creek Falls and the grand sight of Mt.
-Hooker, flanked on three sides by extensive glaciers.
-Our final destination today is Franz Josef Glacier, where you'll have an opportunity to embark on an optional helicopter flight for views you'll never forget.
+Day 14 - This morning you will leave the alpine wonderland of Queenstown behind, and begin the passage through Central Otago and out to Westland.
+On the way out of the Queenstown region, you will stop and visit the faithfully restored gold mining settlement of Arrowtown.
+As you amble down the beautiful tree-lined avenues, past the 19th century wooden buildings, you will feel like you have stepped into a movie set.
+From here you will travel over to Cromwell, situated next to the sparkling pristine waters of Lake Dunstan, where you will stop in at a local orchard for a taste of some of the town's delicious stone fruit.
+It is a day of gorgeous lakes, as after Dunstan, you will travel further into Central Otago and view the vivid blue waters of Lake Hawea, followed by Lake Wanaka, where the shoreline is charmingly lined by poplars and willows.
+Following an ancient greenstone trail, you will travel over Haast Pass, marking a change from the alpine scenery of the Southern Lakes, to the rainforest marvel of the wild West Coast.
+View the sheer drop of Thunder Creek Falls and the grand sight of Mt Hooker, flanked on three sides by extensive glaciers.
+Our final destination for today is the extraordinary rivers of ice that make up Franz Josef Glacier.
+You may want to get up close and personal with the glaciers on a helicopter flight.
+Your flight will hover over the snow face and may land high up in the valley so that you can walk across the ice fall - subject to weather conditions (Optional Experience, own expense).
+Tonight, enjoy dinner with wine at your hotel.

-Day 15 - Savour your beautiful natural surrounds this morning with free time to stroll through the small, but lively Franz Josef village followed by a visit to Hokitika, home of the native greenstone (jade).
-Join a 'Local Specialist' for a jewellery demonstration at a greenstone factory, then travel to Punakaiki to view the Pancake Rocks and Blowholes.
-You'll spend the night at one of Trafalgar's 'Stays With Stories', an eco-friendly resort right on the waterfront.
-Here you'll enjoy dinner with wine while watching the surf thundering at your doorstep.
+Day 15 - If weather conditions are unfavourable on Day 12, you will get another chance to fly up to the glaciers this morning or you might want to take a stroll through the small but lively Franz Josef village.
+Then it's time for an exhilarating adventure among temperate rainforest giants on the West Coast Treetop Walkway, followed by a visit to Hokitika, home of the native greenstone (jade) for a factory visit and jewellery demonstration.
+Later, travel to Punakaiki to view the Pancake Rocks and Blowholes.
+You'll spend the night in an eco-friendly resort, right on the waterfront.
+This evening enjoy dinner with wine at your hotel, while watching the surf thundering at your doorstep!

-Day 17 - Your New Zealand holiday concludes this morning after breakfast.
-You will be transferred by private car to Christchurch Airport (flights anytime).
+Day 17 - Your AAT Kings New Zealand holiday concludes this morning after breakfast.
+Your flights can depart any time today, and you will be transferred by private car to Christchurch Airport.

 - Price is per person and subject to availability.
 Accommodation (if included) is based on twin share unless otherwise stated.